Our Frequently Asked Questions

 You are right.
 This has been the Best Kept Secret in the pool industry today.

 Pool contractors today have no compassion for their customers.
 They know, what is being offered for pool interior restorations is a perpetual, chronic, application.
 UltraGuard has been the best kept secret in the pool industry because plastering and painting pools have always been a high volume, high profit business, with a life expectancy of only 2-6 years with no warranties.
 Our DIY swimming pool resurfacing system we have been offering since 2003 is the best pool coating offered today.

 UltraGuard is not a high volume installation.
 The materials used for our coatings are Hi-Tech, Cross-Linking Polymers.
 These materials are far more expensive than any other products being used in the pool coating industry today.

 In just 2-3 days, the average person will find it far easier to install our product over other pool interior applications and save between $5,000-$10,000 depending on the size of your pool.

 (19) It is nearly 10 years since I applied your UltraGuard 6000.
 How will I know when my pool needs to be recoated?

 When the bond coat starts to show through your color topcoat it’s time to recoat.
-At that time lightly sand with a 35-40 grit sand paper with a small hand grinder.
-Clean pool.
+At that time lightly sand with a 35-40 grit sandpaper with a small hand grinder.
+Clean the pool.
 You are ready to recoat.
-At this time you will not have to be concerned about chalking, blistering or product failure.
+At this time, you will not have to be concerned about chalking, blistering or product failure.

-(20) My swimming pool has been losing a inch of water daily, what do you recommend.
+(20) My swimming pool has been losing an inch of water daily, what do you recommend.

 Our swimming pool leak repair has been proven successful 99% of the time..